 “The intent of the new law is pretty clear.
 Recognize bicyclists as part of the transportation mix and follow some basic rules of the road to ensure the safety for all.”

-The 24 states with 3-foot (or more) laws are: Arizona, Arkansas, California, Colorado, Connecticut, Florida, Georgia, Illinois, Louisiana, Kansas, Maine, Maryland, Minnesota, Mississippi, Nebraska, Nevada, New Hampshire, Oklahoma, Pennsylvania (4 feet), Tennessee, Utah, Virginia, West Virginia and Wisconsin.
+The 26 states with 3-foot (or more) laws are: Arizona, Arkansas, California, Colorado, Connecticut, Florida, Georgia, Illinois, Louisiana, Kansas, Maine, Maryland, Minnesota, Mississippi, Nebraska, Nevada, New Hampshire, Oklahoma, Pennsylvania (4 feet), South Dakota, Tennessee, Utah, Virginia, West Virginia, Wisconsin and Wyoming.